 Even though the Intoxilyzer has a “slope detector” to detect a spike in the reading caused by residual mouth alcohol, it's an imperfect solution.
 Why not just wait the 20 minutes to actually make sure the person is getting a fair test?
 It's only 20 minutes, and that 20 minutes can even include the time on the way to the jail.
 It's 20 MINUTES!!

 If you have been arrested for DUI and you submitted to a breath-test, act now.
-You only have 10 days to have your Georgia DUI attorney file an appeal to save your driver's license.
-Atlanta DUI attorney Richard Lawson is a former DUI prosecutor with nearly 20 years experience defending people accused of DUI throughout Metro Atlanta and DUI in North Georgia.
+You only have 30 days to have your Georgia DUI attorney file an appeal to save your driver's license.
+Atlanta DUI attorney Richard Lawson is a former DUI prosecutor with over 20 years experience defending people accused of DUI throughout Metro Atlanta and DUI in North Georgia.
 Call 24 hours a day, 7 days a week.
 We are here when you need us most.